marius-mauro/marius-mauro/README.md

 ### Hi there 👋

-- 🔭 I’m currently exploring and AI models and their applications
+- 🔭 I’m currently exploring AI models and their applications
 - 📫 How to reach me: Linkedin

 ### Marius